britneyb55/neighborhood-library/README.md

 --------------

-Enter 1
+Now we Enter 1

+When enterning 1 we are presented with a list of books that are currently available for use for the resident.

 ![availablebooks](images/availablebooks.jpeg)

-In order to succesfully display books availablility I first sketch out an outline on how I want my book availablity to appear for the user.

-` public static void availableBookList(Book[] books)
-    {
-        System.out.println();
-        System.out.println("Books available");
-        System.out.println("----------------------------------------------------------");
-        System.out.println("ID         Isbn                       Book title"); `

-After that I begin writing want I want to accomplish and for this my thought process was to display books that are current not check out.
+In order to succesfully display books that are available I begin writing want I want to accomplish and for this my thought process was to display books that are current not check out.

 In other words books that are not equal to true. false = book avaliable